Doctor0Evil/conker-live-and-uncut-fan/docs/100-objects-continued.md

 138. **Objective:** Write a **Fuzz Testing Harness** for the `mapgridv1.schema.json` validator.
 This tool should generate millions of random but schema-valid JSON files to ensure the `grid2scene` Rust crate never panics or crashes.
 139. **Coding Task:** Implement **Split-Screen Profile Management**.
 On PC, allow Player 1 to use Keyboard/Mouse while Players 2-4 use Xbox controllers, with individual audio mix settings and Profanity Toggles per player.
 140. **Directive:** Create a **"Developer Commentary" Mode** triggerable via console command (`uncut_commentary 1`).
 When toggled, floating text bubbles appear in maps explaining the history of the E3 2003 demo features (e.g., "Here is where the Helicopter Gunner seat would have been in Live & Uncut.").

 This list provides a comprehensive and actionable roadmap for developing the Conker: Live & Uncut fan project.
 By addressing these items, AI-Chat will be able to provide more precise and helpful code generation, ensuring the final product remains faithful to the original N64 multiplayer philosophy.

-Building upon the foundational work laid out in the previous 100 objectives, and specifically integrating the now‑first‑class status of **Fortress** and **Alien Base**, the following research topics and engineering directives are designed to ensure the fan‑made *Conker: Live & Uncut* not only replicates the **N64 *Bad Fur Day* multiplayer feel** but surpasses the limitations of the original hardware and the compromised *Live & Reloaded* release.

-These items are structured to train AI‑Chat agents to produce code that balances **exact preservation of N64 game mechanics** (timing, collision, input response) with **modern scalability** (16+ players, dense AI hordes, high particle counts) while operating within a reasonable memory budget (e.g., 512 MB RAM) and without reliance on emulation.

----